Summary

 Partnerships are a type of business structure involving two or more individuals working in a business to make a profit.
 Within your partnership agreement, you can document the process for dividing profits and losses.
 Absent clear wording in an agreement, the Partnership Act will automatically apply.

 LegalVision provides ongoing legal support for partnerships through our fixed-fee legal membership.
-Our experienced lawyers help businesses manage contracts, employment law, disputes, intellectual property and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+Our experienced corporate lawyers help businesses manage contracts, employment law, disputes, intellectual property and more, with unlimited access to specialist lawyers for a fixed monthly fee.
 To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions